 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2021 planning figures|

-|10,000||stateless persons will receive counselling and assistance to prepare citizenship applications|
+|12,000||stateless persons will receive counselling and assistance to prepare citizenship applications|

-|3,500||refugee children from Myanmar will be registered and provided with birth certificates to facilitate their access to durable solutions|
+|2,500||refugee children from Myanmar will be registered and given birth certificates to facilitate their access to durable solutions|

 People of Concern